 - Not being registered for VAT at all, when they should be

 - Dealing in cash only on all or some jobs

 - Asking for indirect payments or payments dispersed across different names

 - Using an invalid or incorrect VAT number

-HMRC recommends further safety guidelines to keep in mind for your protection:
+For your protection, HMRC recommends further safety guidelines to consider:

 - Don’t tell anybody that you’re reporting the activity

 - Don’t take it upon yourself to find out more about the activity

 - Don’t encourage anybody to break the law to find out more information

 What to do if you’re being investigated for VAT fraud?